Instant Pot Asparagus Risotto (made with brown rice)

 Variations

 One of the many great things about risotto is that it is very versatile!
-You can add any kind of cooked seasonal veggies, or add some protein and make it a full meal.
+You can add any kind of cooked seasonal vegetables or add some protein and make it a full meal.
 Here are some suggestions:

-- Asparagus lemon risotto - Add 2 tablespoons of freshly squeezed lemon juice with the broth and wine, and garnish it with lemon zest.
+Lemon – Add 2 tablespoons of freshly squeezed lemon juice with the broth and wine, and garnish it with lemon zest.

-- Stir in fresh herbs - Add a few sprigs of chopped fresh herbs such as fresh thyme, parsley, or tarragon.
+Fresh herbs – Add a few sprigs of chopped fresh herbs such as fresh thyme, parsley, or tarragon.

-- Change up the grains - Even though short grain rice makes the best risotto, you can also try making risotto with long grain rice or any whole grain such as farro or barley, and adjust the creaminess if needed with more broth or milk.
+Change up the grains – Even though short-grain rice makes the best risotto, you can also try making risotto with long-grain rice or any whole grain such as farro or barley, and adjust the creaminess if needed with more broth or milk.

 Serving suggestions